PART I INTRODUCTORY NOTES ON ANCIENT PROJECTILE ENGINES

 OF ancient Greek authors who have left us accounts of these engines, Heron (284- 221 B.C.) and Philo (about 200 B.C.) are the most trustworthy.

 Both these mechanicians give plans and dimensions with an accuracy that enables us to reconstruct the machines, if not with exactitude at any rate with sufficient correctness for practical application.

 Among the Roman historians and military engineers, Vitruvius and Ammianus are the best authorities.

 Vitruvius copied his descriptions from the Greek writers, which shows us that the Romans adopted the engines from the Greeks.

 All such spurious information is, of course, more detrimental than helpful to our elucidation of their construction and capabilities.

-Criticism. – In this picture the ballistas are fairly correct, but the catapults are too small.
+FIG 1. -- BESIEGING A FORTIFIED TOWN WITH A BATTERY OF CATAPULTS AND BALLISTAS.
+Criticism.
+In this picture the ballistas are fairly correct, but the catapults are too small.
 From Polybius.
 Edition 1727